Fifty years ago today--on September 10, 1975--Kiss released its fourth album, a double-live LP called Alive!, and I had to have it.

 Alice Cooper on horror, censorship, and battling the PMRC with Raise Your Fist and Yell

-ORIGINALLY PUBLISHED IN THE GEORGIA STRAIGHT, DEC.
+ORIGINALLY PUBLISHED ON DEC.
 18, 1987 By Steve Newton I bought Alice Cooper's Killer album last month.
 That's right, I'm 30 years old, and I went out and laid down $8.99 for the record with "Dead Babies" on it.
 Now some people might think: "How immature.
-Doesn't the guy have any taste?" … Continue reading Alice Cooper on horror, censorship, and battling the PMRC with Raise Your Fist and Yell
+Doesn't the guy have any taste?"
+But I don't … Continue reading Alice Cooper on horror, censorship, and battling the PMRC with Raise Your Fist and Yell

 Rush | Time Stand Still is all about devotion